sroy2/ccm_bert_insights/README.md

 - [ ] reproduce interpret_bert research, verify results & conclusions
 - [ ] compare bert conclusions to childhood development stages (possible overlap?)
 - [ ] _pending time:_ use wordbank dataset to look for evidence of overlap
+- [ ] _pending time:_ use children's books to look for evidence of overlap

 ## Acknowledgements: